allmannyttan/sa-community/README.md

 ## Sveriges Allmännyttas Utveckingsportal :rocket:

-This is the source code for the community site for Almännyttan Utveckling.
+This is the source code for the community site for Allmännyttan Utveckling.

 ## Getting started